 On June 30, 2024, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the four non-officer directors of the Company stock options to purchase 10,000 shares (a total of 40,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$2.37 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$73,976 (\$1.8494 per share), which is being charged to operations ratably from July 1, 2024 through June 30, 2026.
-During the three months and six months ended June 30, 2024, the Company did not record a charge to operations with respect to these stock options.
+During the three months and nine months ended September 30, 2024, the Company record a charge general and administrative costs in the consolidated statement of operations of \$9,324 and \$9,324, respectively, with respect to these stock options.

-On June 30, 2024, the Board of Directors, in conjunction with the Company's efforts to preserve cash, granted to the four non-officer directors of the Company a total of 16,598 stock options to purchase shares of the Company's common stock, exercisable for a period of five years at an exercise price of \$2.37 per share (the closing market price on the grant date) The stock options were granted in lieu of cash compensation, are exercisable for a period of five years and vest immediately.
+On June 30, 2024, the Board of Directors, in conjunction with the Company's efforts to preserve cash, granted to the four non-officer directors of the Company a total of 16,598 stock options to purchase shares of the Company's common stock, exercisable for a period of five years at an exercise price of \$2.37 per share (the closing market price on the grant date) The stock options were granted in lieu of cash compensation, are exercisable for a period of five years and were immediately vested.
 The number of stock options granted to each of the four non-officer directors of the Company was determined to be equal to the cash payment such director would otherwise have been entitled to receive for such quarter, divided by their quarter-end value as determined pursuant to the Black-Scholes option-pricing model and was determined to be \$27,500 (\$1.6570 per share), which was charged to operations on June 30, 2024, the date on which they became fully vested.

 On July 1, 2024, in connection with the consulting agreement with Dr. Jan H.M.
 Schellens, M.D., Ph.D., Dr. Schellens was granted stock options to purchase 15,000 shares of the Company's common stock.
 The options can be exercised on a cashless basis.
 The options are exercisable for a period of five years at an exercise e price of \$2.39 per share, which was equal to the closing market price of the Company's common stock on the grant date.
 The options vest quarterly over a three-year period commencing on the last day of each calendar quarter commencing September 30, 2024.
-The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$29,074 (\$1.9382 per share), which will be charged to operations ratably from July 1, 2024 through June 30, 2027.
+The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$29,074 (\$1.9382 per share), which is being charged to operations ratably from July 1, 2024 through June 30, 2027.
+During the three months and nine months ended September 30, 2024, the Company record a charge general and administrative costs in the consolidated statement of operations of \$2,418 and \$2,418, respectively, with respect to these stock options.